 - Student life events: Coordinate with the Office of Student Life to participate in various events for and first year students to let them know that teaching is a career option they can consider.
 Provide posters, brochures, and flyers for distribution.
-Or conduct a Student-Facing Myth Busters presentation with Student Ambassadors.
+Or conduct a Busting Myths About the Teaching Profession presentation with Student Ambassadors.

 - Office of residence life: Residential Assistants (RAs) frequently support students as they are in the midst of making career-changing decisions.
-Sharing positive, accurate information about the teaching profession with Ras through a Student-Facing Myth Busters presentation can go a long way toward changing the conversation on campus.
+Sharing positive, accurate information about the teaching profession with RAs through a Busting Myths About the Teaching Profession presentation can go a long way toward changing the conversation on campus.
 Provide posters, brochures, and flyers for them to post in dormitory hallways.

-- Career center: Conduct a Faculty-Facing Myth Busters presentation with Career Center staff.
+- Career center: Conduct a Teaching: The best kept secret! presentation with Career Center staff.
 Provide Career Centers with posters, brochures, and flyers, and coordinate with them to send out information to students via newsletters, e-mails, events, etc.

 - Student education associations: There are numerous educational clubs, sororities, and fraternities dedicated to scholarship and service through formal and informal education.
 Encourage members to be advocates for the profession (or even to do service as a Teacher Ambassador) by providing them with the information about positive conversations.
 Consider encouraging them to partner with you to promote secondary math and science teaching as part of their service or membership requirements.
 If possible, offer a Student-Facing Myth Busters session to association members.

 - Student math and science associations: Math, chemistry, and physics student societies frequently engage in activities that help students know about future careers, and many also have educational outreach components.
 Just as with student education associations, consider encouraging members of math and science associations to partner with you to promote secondary math and science teaching as part of their service or membership requirements.
-If possible, offer a Student Facing Myth Busters session to association members.
+If possible, offer a Busting Myths About the Teaching Profession presentation to association members.

 - Alumni association: Reach out to the university alumni association to identify advocates for teaching, especially including recent graduates in math or science education who are thriving in their careers.
 Universities typically provide many opportunities to both feature alumni and to education their current students about future careers, such as Homecoming events, departmental seminars, or even alumni awards.
 Whenever possible, try to identify teaching alumni for public recognition.